Skip to content

 Exciting features NodeJS adds on top of traditional JavaScript include:

-• Access to the filesystem, so you can read, write (or delete!) user files
+• Access to your filesystem, so you can read, write (or delete!) user files

 • Build Desktop Applications (like Discord or Obsidian) thanks to tools like Electron